CUWALID/CUWALID.github.io/_pages/model_info/imcast-info.md

 ## Overview
 ImCast is an impact-based water status forecasting model.
 It uses probabilistic forecasts from the hydrological forecast as input to produce impact-based water status outputs.
 These outputs are then translated into maps.

-A detail description of the component as well as documentation can be found in: [ImCast](https://cuwalid.readthedocs.io/en/latest/forecast_model.html)
+A detailed description of the component as well as documentation can be found in: [ImCast](https://cuwalid.readthedocs.io/en/latest/forecast_model.html)